Mito, Ibaraki: History

-The borders of Mito expanded in 1955 through 1958 through the annexation of the neighboring villages of Kamiono, Watari, Yoshida, Sakedo, Kawawada, Yanagawa, Kunita and Iitomi and Akatsuka.
 The village of Tsunezumi was annexed in 1992.
 In 2001, Mito was designated a special city with increased local autonomy.
 The neighboring town of Uchihara was annexed in 2005.
 The city suffered from severe damage in the 2011 Tōhoku earthquake and tsunami with 25,982 houses completely or partially destroyed; however, there were only two fatalities.

 Mito was designated a core city, with further increases in local autonomy on April 4, 2020.

 Government

 Mito has a mayor-council form of government with a directly elected mayor and a unicameral city council of 28 members.
 Mito contributes six members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is divided between the Ibaraki 1st district and the Ibaraki 2nd district of the lower house of the Diet of Japan.

 Economy

 Mito is primarily a regional commercial center and administrative city as most industry in Ibaraki is concentrated around the nearby cities of Tsukuba and Hitachi.
 Mito has a modest but thriving tourism industry, centered on the Kairaku-en gardens and local museums dedicated to the Tokugawa family.